 Discussion:

-Regarding the frequency and relative limit, it is suggested to re-use the values in Table 13-4.
-The absolute limit shall comply with the local regulations
+In car key one to many DS-TWR ranging scenario, It is important that the ranging support larger distance and cost lower power consumption.
+So, we apply MMS in this scenario.
+But one by one ranging cost to much power consumption.
+A time efficient one to many DS-TWR ranging solution introduced here to resolve power consumption issue.
+The new solution has a great advantage in power consumption aspect.
+The power consumption of new solution is about 1/5 that of the ranging one by one solution

-Resolution: Revised
+Resolution: new

 Proposed text changes on P802.15.4ab™/D (pre-ballot) C:

+10.38.9.3 Time Efficient one-to-many ranging

-10.38.9.3 Time Efficient one-to-many ranging For some time-sensitive applications, e.g., VR/AR, it is useful to improve the time efficiency of the one-to-many ranging by allowing two responders to reply at different times within one ranging slot.
+10.38.9.3.1 Time Efficient one-to-many SS-TWR ranging For some time-sensitive applications, e.g., VR/AR, it is useful to improve the time efficiency of the one-to-many ranging by allowing two responders to reply at different times within one ranging slot.
 The esponders shall be capable of a fixed reply time of sufficient precision.
 The supported number of UWB MMS fragments (i.e., RSF and/or RIF) per ranging round is limited to two fragments.As a ranging initialization message, the Poll Compact frame with the Message Control field set to 0x90 or 0xA0 serves to enable the time efficient one-to-many SS-TWR from an initiator to even number of responders.
 For two responders involved in each sub-round, the corresponding Start Slot Index fields shall set to the same value; and the corresponding Time Shift Indication fields shall set to zero and one, respectively.
 The Start Slot Index field is used to indicate the slot index of the corresponding Poll Compact frame.In each sub-round, as shown in Figure 39, the initiator may start transmitting the first UWB RSF fragment at RpRsfOffset slots into the ranging phase, and continue to send the second UWB RSF fragment at an interval of 1200 RSTUs.
 The responder with Time Shift Indication field set to zero may start transmitting the first UWB RSF fragment at RpRsfOffset slots plus 400 RSTUs into the ranging phase, and continue to send the second UWB RSF fragment at an interval of 1200 RSTUs.
 The responder with Time Shift Indication field set to one may start transmitting the first UWB RSF fragment at RpRsfOffset slots plus 800 RSTUs into the ranging phase, and continue to send the second UWB RSF fragment at an interval of 1200 RSTUs.